bhofmei/jbplugin-smallrna/README.md

 1. Reads are colored by size not strand
 2. Reads can be filtered by size and/or multimapping
 3. There is animal and plant specific coloring because plant's don't have piRNAs.
 Plant coloring is the default.
+4. Reads are organized on a y-axis by strand with positive-strand reads above the y-axis origin and negative-strand reads below it.

 ##Install